kash2277/CS410-Project-5/README.md

 Sending this critical data to the JAVA app (which is running an atSign) so that this data can be sent securely over the Internet.

+Project Hardware requirements:-
+ESP32,Joystick module with x and y analog outputs and button output,Wiring to connect the joystick module to the ESP32

-Project resources required:-
+Project Software requirements:
-Java Development Kit (JDK),VScode,ESP32,PS2 Joystick Sensor Module
+Java Development Kit (JDK),VScode,PlatformIO,at_client library

 Project folders to extract:-
 CS410/Project joystick,JAVA